-Figure 16-The LM3886 sits up off the board to avoid shorts between the front and back rows of pins.
-The body should be at right angles to the circuit board (note-detail shows original heat sink, not super heatsink, but only the LM3886 mounting height detail is of importance)
+Figure 13-The LM3886 sits up off the board to avoid shorts between the front and back rows of pins.

 Final Inspection of the Circuit Board

 After you've taken a break, look over your completed circuit board(s) one more time.
 Looking on the component side, double check: